 Over-the-counter pain relievers such as Motrin, Ibuprofen, or Tylenol will help with any discomfort.
-If Dr. Harreld prescribed any additional pain medications, please take them as directed.
+If you are prescribed any additional medications from our office, please take them as directed.
 If your pain cannot be controlled or if you experience any swelling, please contact our office.
 Please note that facial swelling on the side that treatment was performed may occur, especially if root canal treatment was performed on an infected tooth or a tooth with a dead nerve.

 Please do not chew on the side of your mouth on which treatment was performed for 1 hour.
 We will place a temporary filling in your tooth that needs time to set up and harden.
 After that time, use caution with that tooth until you return to your general dentist.
 Restoring your tooth as soon as possible helps ensure the success of root canal treatment.
 We recommend that you return to your general dentist 1 – 3 weeks following root canal treatment for placement of a permanent filling and/or crown.